Self Guided Tour Du Mont Blanc: Pre Trip Info and FAQ's - Adventure Base

 INSURANCE

 Let’s face it, these types of trips don’t come risk free.
 We’re putting ourselves in amazing environments but these also carry an element of risk with them.
 In order to protect yourself adequately you will need a specialist travel insurance that caters for the types of activities you will be undertaking.
 It is a condition of our agreement that you are covered by adequate travel insurance for your arrangements.
-Click here to understand which one is right for you (highest point on the TMB is 2665m elevation).
+See more information on insurance here.

 MONEY